alecramsay/pg/docs/_pages/background.markdown

 ---
 layout: page
-title: Framework
+title: Background
-permalink: framework/
+permalink: background/
 ---

-This is a high-level, "three C's" framework for thinking about the redistricting problem.

-Aside from the obvious politics, drawing a redistricting map involves three considerations:
+Aside from the obvious politics, one can think about the problem of drawing redistricting maps as involving three C's:

 -   Constraints